Discover Kansai with a Sushi Chef & Sommelier

 Snap a photo, because someday, you’ll look back and remember this kitchen—the laughter, the rice steaming in your hands, the joy of doing it yourself.
 Even outside, the city keeps moving, but here, for a moment, it feels like time’s on pause.
 This isn’t just goodbye.
 It’s a promise: the taste, the stories, and the people you met here?
 They’ll be waiting for you, whenever you come back.

-Hi, I’m Keitaro!
+Hi, I’m Keitaro.

-Fugu Handling Registration Certificate,
+Fugu Handling Certification

 The closest station